 Again, the Graduate School policy recommends students form their supervisory committees no later than the end of the second semester of graduate work.
 Probation also may be used if a student fails to form a supervisory committee by the beginning of the student's third semester.
 Probation will be lifted if the student forms the supervisory committee.
-Again, all PhD students are expected to defend a written dissertation proposal within one year after passing their comprehensive exams.
-Probation also may be used when a student fails to complete the dissertation proposal within one year of passing the comprehensive examinations.
+Again, all PhD students are expected to defend a written dissertation proposal by the end of the semester following the semester during which they passed their comprehensive exams.
+Probation also may be used when a student fails to complete the dissertation proposal on time.
 Probation will be lifted if the student completed their oral dissertation proposal.